MatAtBread/AI-UI/guide/extended.md

 > _Note: Due to [this limitation in TypeScript](https://github.com/microsoft/TypeScript/issues/47599) you should declare the `constructed()` method **after** the others to ensure all the prototypical member types are captured.
 This actually depends on the exact nature of your prototypes, such as whether they contains functions that aren't context free._

 ## [ids](./ids.md)
-The `ids` object associates child DOM Element IDs within your tag with specific tag types, so that a type-aware IDE such as VSCode can correctly prompt you when referencing the children that make up a tag composed of children.
+The `ids` object associates child element DOM IDs within your tag with specific tag types, so that a type-aware IDE such as VSCode can correctly prompt you when referencing the children that make up a tag composed of children.
 It's not used at run-time, but simply provides type information to the IDE.

 ## [styles](./styles.md)
 The `styles` string will create specific CSS style rules for your tag.
 This is especially useful when your styles are hierarchical or rqeuire pseudo selectors which can't be easily specified in a normal CSSStyleDeclaration.